Using CalTopo and SARTopo desktop is much the same as the online program, but requires a few additional steps for operating offline.

 Topics on this Page:

-To work offline, you will need to download the background base layers to your hard drive.
+To use the desktop app offline, you will need to download the background base layers to your hard drive.

 The files do take up a significant amount of space as you add layers and extra data such as MVUM.
 There is a limit to how much you can download per month, and per year, so we recommend you download local data and but be careful with regional data and certainly not nationwide.
 The download limit is 200GB per month and 300GB per year per account.
 Teams get 2TB per year spread between all users.

-When you click the link, a new tab opens, very similar to the map viewer.
+When you click the link, a new tab opens, very similar to the map viewer on the web app.
 The page loads to cover the extent of space you were viewing in the map viewer page.
 If you zoom out a little, a box outlined with purple dashes will show you the area you were viewing in the map viewer before opening this new tab.

 First, in the map viewer in this tab you see a grid of "tiles."
 Click on a tile to highlight it with a yellow outline.
 This is your selection for the area to download.
 Click again to de-select it.
 You can select as many tiles as you would like.